l7mp/stunner/docs/SCALING.md

 in, CPU utilization is increasing.
 Scale out will be triggered when CPU usage of the `stunnerd` pod reaches 1500 millicore CPU (three times the requested CPU).
 If more calls come and the total CPU usage of the `stunnerd` pods reaches 3000 millicore, which amounts to 1500 millicore on average, scale out would happen again.
-When users leave, load will drop and the average CPU will fall under 3000 millicore.
-At this point Kubernetes will automatically scale-in and remove one of the `stunner` instances.
+When users leave, load will drop and the total CPU utilization will fall under 3000 millicore.
+At this point Kubernetes will automatically scale-in and remove one of the `stunnerd` instances.
 Recall, this would never affect existing connections thanks to graceful shutdown.